 - Commitment / Work

-In order for a relationship to last, there has to be a commitment and work.
-The search engine arena has changed and search engine optimization has evolved since it was first coined SEO back in 1995.
+For a relationship to last, there has to be a commitment and work.
+The search engine arena has changed, and search engine optimization has evolved since it was first coined SEO back in 1995.
 At times, SEO may seem like a daunting and overwhelming phenomenon, but like any relationship, it is worth the time and energy it takes to make it work.

 There are no short-cuts or quick tricks to earn qualified traffic and quality backlinks.

-Mark Traphagen, Senior Director of Online Marketing for Stone Temple Consulting, said it well,
+Mark Traphagen, former Senior Director of Online Marketing for Stone Temple Consulting, said it well,

 “Real SEO takes time.
 If it’s done right, you can be assured there will be positive results…”